core-wg/oscore/draft-ietf-core-object-security.md

 where:

 * salt is the Master Salt as defined above
-* IKM is the Master Secret is defined above
+* IKM is the Master Secret as defined above
 * info is a CBOR array consisting of:

 ~~~~~~~~~~~ CDDL